Cartan subrings in soluble ranked Lie rings: Engel subrings

 \begin{proof} It is clear that every element of $F(\gk)$ is $\ad$-nilpotent.
-Let $I$ be a $\gk$-minimal ideal that is not central.
-Linearizing the action (Fact \ref{Lie theorem}), there is a definable field $\K$ such that $I\cong \K_+$ definably, and $\gk/C_{\gk}(I)$ acts by scalar operators.
+Let $V$ be a $\gk$-minimal module on which $\gk$ acts non-trivially.
+Linearizing the action (Fact \ref{Lie theorem}), there is a definable field $\K$ such that $V\cong \K_+$ definably, and $\gk/C_{\gk}(V)$ acts by scalar operators.